Tevita Tatola: 2021

 Tatola played a total of 21 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.

 2022

-In the first week of the finals series, Tatola was sent to the sin bin during South Sydney's upset 30-14 victory over arch-rivals the Sydney Roosters.
+In the first week of the finals series, Tatola was sent to the sin bin during South Sydney's upset 30–14 victory over arch-rivals the Sydney Roosters.

 Tatola played 26 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
 Souths would lose in the preliminary final to eventual premiers Penrith 32-12.

 In October, Tatola was awarded with the George Piggins medal after being voted as South Sydney's best player throughout the season.

 In October he was named in the Tonga squad for the 2021 Rugby League World Cup.

+2023

+Tatola played a total of 15 games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

+2024

+Following South Sydney's round 6 loss against Cronulla, it was announced that Tatola would miss at least 12 weeks with a fractured foot.

+Tatola was limited to only six games for South Sydney in the 2024 NRL season as the club finished second last on the table.

+2025

+Following South Sydney's 30-4 round 9 loss against Newcastle, Tatola was demoted from the first grade team by head coach Wayne Bennett.
+Tatola was ruled out for the rest of the season after suffering a shoulder dislocation.